isaacbernat/presentations/optimise/README.md

 # From > 1 Billion years to < 1 second

-The content of this repository is related to a presentation that took place at [PyCon Sweden 2019](https://www.pycon.se/index.html#talks).
-A link to YouTube will be provided as soon as the video is uploaded.
+Presentation on the topic of code optimisation given at PyCon Sweden.
+Learn 10+ techniques applicable in a wide variety of situations and see how Python performance compares to C++.
+[The video is available on YouTube](https://youtu.be/asZ0SDTKqvM).
 Additional content, references and notes supporting the slides are found in `final.md`.
 More info in the section *How to run the presentation* below.

 ## Content
 ### Abstract (50-word version)